Persper/drepo-gitlab/doc/development/code_review.md

       **approved by a [UX lead][team]**.
    1. If your merge request includes a new dependency or a filesystem change, it must be **approved by a [Distribution team member][team]**.
 See how to work with the [Distribution team](https://about.gitlab.com/handbook/engineering/dev-backend/distribution/) for more details.
+   1. If your merge request is processing, storing, or transferring any kind of [RED data](red data), possibly orange data too, it must be
+      **approved by a [Security Engineer][team]**.
+   1. If your merge request is implementing, utilizing, or related to any type of authentication, authorization, or session handling mechanism, it must be
+      **approved by a [Security Engineer][team]**.
+   1. If your merge request has a goal which requires a cryptographic function such as: confidentiality, integrity, authentication, or non-repudiation, it must be
+      **approved by a [Security Engineer][team]**.

 Getting your merge request **merged** also requires a maintainer.
 If it requires more than one approval, the last maintainer to review and approve it will also merge it.